bdurbrow/grbl-Mega/README.md

 ## Documentation:

 ... needs to be written.
-For right now, there's some information in the UI Support folder, and also check out the config.h and cpu_map.h files for machine-specific setup.
+For right now, there's some information in the UI Support folder, some in this repository's wiki, and also check out the config.h and cpu_map.h files for machine-specific setup.

 This image (from Reprap.org) may be helpful in figuring out what I/O pin is what: